solana-foundation/developer-content/docs/core/transactions.md

 For every account required by an instruction, the following info must be
 specified:

-- **Account address**: The on-chain address of an account
+- `pubkey`: The on-chain address of an account
-- **is_signer**: Specify if the account is required as a signer on the transaction
+- `is_signer`: Specify if the account is required as a signer on the transaction
-- **is_writable**: Specify if the account data will be modified
+- `is_writable`: Specify if the account data will be modified

 This information is referred to as the [AccountMeta](https://github.com/solana-labs/solana/blob/27eff8408b7223bb3c4ab70523f8a8dca3ca6645/sdk/program/src/instruction.rs#L539).

 ![AccountMeta](/assets/docs/core/transactions/accountmeta.svg)

-By specifying all accounts required by an instruction and whether each account is writable, transactions can be processed in parallel.
+By specifying all accounts required by an instruction, and whether each account is writable, transactions can be processed in parallel.

 For example, two transactions that do not include any accounts that write to the same state can be executed at the same time.

-### Instruction Logs
+### Example Instruction Structure

 Below is an example of the structure of a
 [SOL transfer](/docs/core/transactions#basic-examples) instruction which details the account keys, program ID, and data required by the instruction.

-- `keys`: Includes the AccountMeta for each account required by an instruction.
+- `keys`: Includes the `AccountMeta` for each account required by an instruction.
 - `programId`: The address of the program which contains the execution logic for the instruction invoked.
 - `data`: The instruction data for the instruction as a buffer of bytes